Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Sex assignment issues and controversies

-Classical CAH leads to female pseudohermaphroditism at birth, and is the most common case of sex ambiguity, the second one is mixed gonadal dysgenesis.
-Most commonly, at birth, the phallus enlarges, so it is larger than normal female but smaller than normal male.
-Instead of separate urethral and vaginal openings, there is an urogenital sinus that is often covered by tissue resulting from the posterior fusion of the labioscrotal ridges.
+Classical CAH leads to female pseudohermaphroditism at birth, and is the most common cause of sex ambiguity, the second one is mixed gonadal dysgenesis.
+Most commonly, at birth, the phallus enlarges, so it is larger than a normal female but smaller than a normal male.
+Instead of separate urethral and vaginal openings, there is a urogenital sinus that is often covered by tissue resulting from the posterior fusion of the labioscrotal ridges.
 Therefore, different degrees of external genital abnormalities can be found, ranging from normal perineum to penile urethra.

 There are no difficulties assigning appropriate sex for most infants with CAH.
 Genetic males have normal male genitalia and gonads and simply need hormone replacement.
 Most virilized females are assigned and raised as girls even if their genitalia are ambiguous or look more male than female.
 They have normal ovaries and uterus and potential fertility with hormone replacement and surgery.
-However, the dilemmas surrounding sex assignment of the most severely virilized XX infants have helped shape our understanding of gender identity and sexual orientation, and continue to be a subject of debate.
+The complex issues encountered in appropriate sex assignment for severely virilized XX infants have contributed to a deeper understanding of gender identity and sexual orientation.
+Consequently, this matter remains an ongoing subject of debate within medical discourse.

 Until the 1950s, some virilized XX infants were assigned and raised as girls, and some as boys.
-Most developed gender identities congruent with their sex of rearing.
+Most developed gender identities are congruent with their sex of rearing.
 In a few cases of male rearing, a sex reassignment was attempted in mid-childhood when newly discovered karyotyping revealed "female" chromosomes.
-These reassignments were rarely successful, leading John Money and other influential psychologists and physicians to conclude that gender identity was (1) unrelated to chromosomes, (2) primarily a result of social learning, and (3) could not be easily changed after infancy.
+These reassignments were rarely successful, leading New Zealand American psychologist John Money and other influential psychologists and physicians to conclude that gender identity was (1) unrelated to chromosomes, (2) primarily a result of social learning, and (3) could not be easily changed after infancy.

 By the 1960s, CAH was well understood, karyotyping was routine, and standard management was to assign and raise all children with CAH according to their gonads and karyotypes, no matter how virilized.
 Markedly virilized girls were usually referred to a pediatric surgeon, often a pediatric urologist for a reconstructive vaginoplasty and clitoral reduction or recession—surgery to create or enlarge a vaginal opening and reduce the size or protrusion of the clitoris.
 This approach was designed to preserve fertility for both sexes and remains the standard management, but two aspects of this management have been challenged: assignment of completely virilized genetic females and the value and age of corrective surgery.